-School and Programme Directors will be working over the summer months to develop teaching timetables, taking into account the continually changing situation and evolving public health advice.
-Timetables will indicate which classes will be delivered on campus – these classes will be a regular part of the student experience and you will need to be on campus to participate.
+School and Programme Directors have been working over the summer months to develop programme timetables, taking into account the continually changing situation and evolving public health advice.
+Timetables will indicate which classes will be delivered on campus, and when and where they will take place.
+These classes will be a regular part of your student experience and you will need to be on campus to participate.
 At all times capacity in rooms will conform to public health advice.

 Will courses that require a lot of lab and clinical learning take place as normal?

 Taught programmes will be delivered in a blend of online and on-campus classes.
 Irrespective of the size of class, we will have on-campus learning built into the student experience, typically through on-campus tutorials, seminars, distanced meet-ups and/or laboratories according to the needs of various courses.
 Clinical simulation will also be used to provide clinical training in circumstances where access to clinical settings is restricted.